 More than 40 years ago, visual learning occupied cognitive psychologists who examined various aspects of this phenomenon.
 Some of the most important conclusions concern the advantages of visual learning techniques over verbal ones and the evident influence of the formation of visual associations on recollection, but also the motivation for learning.

-When learning and teaching techniques that engage visual thinking and analysis are applied, individuals become motivated to learn, accept new information with joy and enthusiasm, without even noticing that they are learning.
+When learning and teaching methods that engage visual thinking and analysis are applied, individuals become motivated to learn, accept new information with joy and enthusiasm, without even noticing that they are learning.
 Wondering how?
 So it all happens without pressure, and learning is almost no different from playing a game.

 Many methods deal with learning through images, but the main goal of new educational strategies is not only learning information but also their connection and development of functional knowledge.
 Programs that deal with the development of functional knowledge put visual learning as an initial stage in the development of creativity and functional knowledge, wherewith the help of other methods that are similar to play, they activate the learner’s potential.

 This way of visually supported learning and connecting information reflects not only on the already mentioned positive reactions in learning but primarily on the development of individuals’ cognitive capacities such as divergent thinking, associative reasoning, and independent knowledge construction.
 And that leaves the learner able to be active in their thought process.
 At every step of that process.
 At all times.

 Visual teaching aids are based on the so-called video components and therefore have visible dimensions and external sensory properties.
 Visual teaching aids are those that act on the sense of sight.